 Driving While Intoxicated is a serious case.
-If you ever find yourself being charged with DWI, the first thing you need to do is contact an experienced DWI attorney in Austin TX.
-Here are some common questions and answers for defendants facing a DWI charge.
+If you ever find yourself being charged with DWI, the first thing you need to do is contact RRK Law, where an experienced Austin DWI attorney can help guide you through this overwhelming process.

 The process will vary per jurisdiction, but in many situations, your vehicle will be impounded after the officer confirmed that you were driving while intoxicated.
-You will be taken into custody and booked where you will be given a option to post a bail.
+You will be taken into custody and booked, where you will be given an option to post a bail.
 Usually, your driving license would be temporarily suspended until a ruling is made.

 Here’s the so-called Second Chance Law where your DWI record will be hidden from employers, banks, apartments, and more.
 However, this will only apply to first-time violators.
 The record will be nondisclosed but it will not be forgotten.
 It can still be used by law enforcers if ever another case arises on your account